emanuelegiona/ns3-woss-docker/README.md

 [ns-3][ns3] and [WOSS][woss] bundles using [Docker][docker].

 The scope of this repository is to automate the installation process of both ns-3 and WOSS library, in order to provide a hassle-free setup process for a simulation environment.

-Images ship with fully-functioning ns-3 and WOSS library installations, also including the corresponding [woss-ns3 module][woss-ns3]. ns-3 is provided pre-built in `debug` and `optimized` profiles, with the *former* being the active version on a first run; utility scripts to quickly switch between them are provided (see below).
+Images are based on [`egiona/ns3-base`][ns3-base-docker], shipping with WOSS library and the corresponding [woss-ns3 module][woss-ns3] installed.
+Please refer to the [`ns3-base`][ns3-base] repository for further details regarding available ns-3 configurations and utilities.

 Database configuration is left to the user, mainly for Docker image size purposes.